tolgahan-aydin/tolgahan-aydin.github.io/index.md

 title: "Home"
 ---

-I’m currently working on From Event Models to Event Schemata: Modal and Amodal Event Representations and the Role of Meta-Cognition for Dynamic Event Comprehension.
+I’m currently working on the project called: "From Event Models to Event Schemata: Modal and Amodal Event Representations and the Role of Meta-Cognition for Dynamic Event Comprehension".

-I’m currently learning github, Statistics with R, Tidyverse.
+I’m currently learning GitHub, Statistics with R, Tidyverse.

-I’m looking to collaborate on Event Segmentation of Dynamic Scenes and media psychology.
+I’m looking to collaborate on Event Segmentation of Dynamic Scenes and Media Psychology.

+---
+layout: post
+title: "Sample Post"
+---